Round 2 Recipients

 - NZSL Championships!
 Encourage create an increased awareness of the technical and artistic value of NZSL by making NZSL performance a fun competitive event.
 Run a regional NZSL Championship in Auckland, Wellington and Christchurch, and a final in a major city.
 Deafradio, $16,749.57

 - At the End of my Hands.
 A bilingual theatre performance in Christchurch with three shows and a series of workshops.
 University of Waikato, $29,620.
-Find out more about At the End of my Hands.
+Find out more about Find out more about the At the End of my Hands.